refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ### `syncWithLocation`

-> Default: `false`

 When you use the syncWithLocation feature, the `useSimpleList`'s state (e.g. sort order, filters, pagination) is automatically encoded in the query parameters of the URL, and when the URL changes, the `useSimpleList` state is automatically updated to match.
-This makes it easy to share list states across different routes or pages and allows users to bookmark or share links to specific table views.
+This makes it easy to share list states across different routes or pages and allows users to bookmark or share links to specific table views. `syncWithLocation` is set to `false` by default.

 Also, you can set this value globally on the [`<Refine>`][refine swl] component.